SzBenedek2006/RIG-Linux/README.md

   - [x] Resolution
   - [x] Image count
   - [x] Alpha channel (PNG)
-- [x] Fix memory leak
 - [x] Make use of termux setup-external-storage
 - [x] Add debug option
   - [x] Make printing debug messages a function and fix rendering issue with the progressbar
-- [ ] Add haptic feedback on Android and speaker feedback in other supported devices
 - [x] Add a progressbar
 - [ ] Add CLI completion
 - [ ] Add a calculator for file size
-- [ ] Move to stb libraries for image handling.
+- [x] Move to stb libraries for image handling.
 - [x] Add an automatic release workflow
-  - [ ] Support more architectures
+  - [x] Support more architectures
   - [ ] Support automatically making a new tag based on the version in version.h

 ## Supported OS-es